-Former board member and officer in Gerontological Society of America and American Society on Aging; Board of Governors, American College of Legal Medicine; member and chair of governing boards and advisory boards of many local health and human service agencies; member and chair of institutional ethics committees for many health care and human services providers.
+Former board member and officer in Gerontological Society of America, American Society on Aging, and American College of Legal Medicine; member and chair of governing boards and advisory boards of many local health and human service agencies; member and chair of institutional ethics committees for many health care and human services providers.

 2009 American College of Legal Medicine Gold Medal award, ACLM’s highest annual award for service, professionalism, and dedication to the field of legal medicine.